Mrs-luwase/PhotoStudioManagmentSystemSpring/README.md

 ## Applied Spring Boot REST API

-This project extends the Photography Studio Management System(originally built with JSF and Hibernate) by implementing full CRUD operations on three of its entities using **Spring Boot** and a REST API tested with **Postman**.
+This project extends the Photography Studio Management System(originally built with JSF and Hibernate) by implementing full CRUD operations on three of its entities using **Spring Boot** to build REST API tested with **Postman**.

 ## Entities implemented